Au7o mascotAu7o

 P0237: Turbocharger Boost Sensor A Circuit Low

 P0237 is an OBD-II diagnostic trouble code meaning “Turbocharger Boost Sensor A Circuit Low.”
 The turbo boost pressure sensor circuit voltage is below the minimum expected value.
-According to Au7o's database, this code appears across 1 vehicle models from 1 manufacturers, with repair costs ranging from $1,200 to $3,500.
-Full vehicle-specific causes and solutions at au7o.io.
+This code appears across 1 vehicle models from 1 manufacturers, with repair costs ranging from $1,200 to $3,500.

 Common Causes